nesi/support-docs/README.md

 We are using the [mkdocs material theme](https://squidfunk.github.io/mkdocs-material/).

+## Analyics

+The site uses [Google analytics](https://analytics.google.com/analytics/web/#/p424742084).
+You will need to ask a google workspace admin to add you to the project.

 ## Migration

 Migration of the Zendesk documentation is done using our [migration pipeline (NeSI internal GitLab](https://git.hpcf.nesi.org.nz/cwal219/migratedocs).